danielaparker/jsoncons/doc/ref/json_type_traits/convenience-macros.md

 `intoN` - a function object that takes a value of type of `memberN` (or return type of `getterN`) and returns a value of type `T` that satisfies `json_type_traits` specialization.
 If type `T` differs from type of `memberN` (or return type of `getterN`), `fromN` must also be provided.
+`intoN` can be a free function, a struct object with the operator() defined, or a variable containing a lambda expression, but it cannot be a lambda expression (at least until C++20), because it is used in an unevaluated context.
 (since 0.157.0)
 `fromN` - a function object that takes a value of return type of `intoN`, and returns a value of type of `memberN` (or return type of `getterN`). (since 0.157.0)